Oral Hygiene Tips for Seniors

 • Colgate Total is one of the best available fluoride toothpaste for seniors.

-• You also have the option f the regular, sensitive, or whitening toothpaste in the Colgate Total range.
+• You can also have regular, sensitive, or whitening toothpaste in the Colgate Total range.

 • It neutralizes odors and helps to prevent plaque buildup on your teeth.